Navigating the IB Global Politics Internal Assessment: A Student's Guide

 Mastering the Assessment Criteria: A Deep Dive

-Let's break down each assessment criterion and provide actionable advice for achieving top marks:
+Let's break down each assessment criterion and provide useful advice for achieving top marks:

 Criterion A: Explanation and Justification (0-4 marks)